 I use Scrivener every single day.
 It is without a doubt one of my top five “must have” tools because it makes my life easier, makes my work more organized, allows me to work faster and is a delight to use.

 Scrivener works on both PC and Apple devices.
 It is incredibly cheap and amazingly versatile.
-It resides ON your computer though you can store backups of your files in the clouds if you’d like.
+It resides ON your computer though you can and should store backups of your files in the clouds.

 You Can Use Scrivener To:

 - draft an outline

 - keep track of your characters, physical characteristics, quirks, background and growth